 Alien Invaders: Exotic Plants in the Everglades

-Organisms are considered non-native (alien, exotic, foreign, introduced, non-indigenous) when they occur artificially in locations beyond their known historical natural ranges.
-Non-native can refer to species brought in from other continents, regions, ecosystems, and even other habitats.
-Species exotic to the U.S. include those transported from Europe, Asia, Africa, South America, Australia and other parts of the world.
-They also include any species moved by people from one locality in the U.S. to a new one.
+Organisms are considered nonnative (alien, exotic, foreign, introduced, non-indigenous) when they occur artificially in locations beyond their known historical natural ranges.
+Nonnative can refer to species brought in from other continents, regions, ecosystems, and even other habitats.
+Species exotic to the United States include those transported from Europe, Asia, Africa, South America, Australia, and other parts of the world.
+They also include any species moved by people from one locality in the United States to a new one.

 Importance of Native Plants

 Approximately 18,000 plants are native to the ecosystems of North America.
 Our native flora (meaning all native plants within the United States) provides the foundation of the historic American landscape and defines the various ecosystems and regions of the country.
 These plants also provide natural sources of food, fiber, and other materials that we depend on.

 The populations of many native plants have been greatly reduced as a result of human encroachment, which has destroyed many millions of acres of natural habitat.
 In the United States alone, about 200 native plant species have become extinct since the 1800s and about 5,000 species are considered to be at risk.
 Invasions of nonnative plants are the second greatest threat to native species after direct habitat destruction.